 Family Educator, St. Brigid’s Catholic Primary School, Marrickville

-Jenny Boss spent some time discussing methods to help your child with eating.
-For me, she highlighted strategies and helpful hints busy parents could adapt at home.
+Jenny Boss highlighted strategies and helpful hints busy parents could adapt at home.
 Most importantly, she spoke about food as being a means of bringing people together.
 Family mealtimes are an occasion where everyone can talk about their day in a positive environment.

 For fussy eaters she advised that we don’t need to pressure our children to eat as this can result in the behaviour we are trying to avoid.
-She highlighted that as parents, our role is to expose our children to food, decide what food to serve, when to serve it and where to serve it.
-It is the child’s responsibility to decide whether to eat it and how much to eat.
-Another interesting point was labelling food as ‘good’ or ‘bad’.
-There will always be fun foods such as cookies, cakes and lollies and these are fine to have as a small treat, however they should just be labelled as ‘occasional food’.”
+As parents, our role is to expose our children to food, decide what food to serve, when to serve it and where to serve it.
+It is the child’s responsibility to decide whether to eat it and how much to eat.”

 Kristine, St Agnes’ Catholic Primary School, Matraville